-Stein: There are a number of ways to deal with charitable giving in this context.
-What we see probably most often is that charities will be included as permissive beneficiaries under a trust that's otherwise for the family so that it's one of the possible vent-offs if the trust ends up growing to a very large size and there's more than enough there.
+Stein: What we see probably most often is that charities will be included as permissive beneficiaries under a trust that's otherwise for the family, so that it's one of the possible vent-offs if the trust ends up growing to a very large size and there's more than enough there.

 And there may be a view that develops that it would be better for some of that to be shunted off to charitable causes.
 So that can be done through the same trust that is used for the family.
-There are specific charitable planning techniques where the carry might be gifted, to charity or into a so-called split-interest trust like a charitable lead trust.
+There are specific charitable planning techniques where the carry might be gifted, to charity or into a so-called splitinterest trust like a charitable lead trust.

-Wright: In the area of transfers of carried interest, we walk a little tightrope to avoid a technical tax issue.
-And in the industry, we refer to it as the vertical slice.
-So in transferring carried interest, we have to scoop up and carry along with it a little bit of everything we own.
+Wright: In the area of transfers of carried interests, we walk a little tightrope to avoid a technical tax issue.
+And in the industry, we refer to it as the "vertical slice."
+So in transferring carried interests, we have to scoop up and carry along with it a little bit of everything we own.